aws-neuron/aws-neuron-sdk/general/nki/tutorials/matrix_multiplication.rst

 :numref:`Fig. %s <nki-fig-mm-view>` illustrates how a simple matrix
 multiplication: ``lhs [M, K] * rhs [K, N] = output [M, N]`` would be mapped to the Tensor Engine (TensorE) and SRAMs from its original mathematical view.
+Note, the PSUM partition dimension is rotated 90 degrees from SBUF partition dimension solely for layout visualization.
+The copy preserves the ``output`` tile layout from PSUM to SBUF, by copying data from each PSUM partition to the corresponding SBUF partition.

 The NKI example below implements a compute kernel for a single-tile matrix multiplication.
 It computes a ``64(M) x 128(K) x 512 (N)`` matrix